 - a.
 Core Work Activities.
-A participant may engage in one or more of the following activities in a month: - (1) Unsubsidized employment, including self-employment; - (2) Subsidized private sector employment, including self-employment; - (3) Subsidized public sector employment; - (4) Work experience monthly hours limited to Fair Labor Standards Act (FLSA); - (5) On-the-job-training; - (6) Job search and work readiness assistance: - (a) Job search hours are limited to no more than 20 hours a week and 120 hours within the preceding 12 month period for a work eligible single custodial parent with a child under the age of six and 30 hours a week and 180 hours (the equivalent of six weeks) within the preceding 12 month period for all other work eligible individuals.
-A participant can be placed in this activity for no more than four consecutive weeks.
-A week constitutes seven days and the first day of the first week begins on the first day in which job search and/or work readiness is used. - (7) Community service monthly hours limited to Fair Labor Standards Act (FLSA); - (8) Vocational Education training for a period not to exceed the 12-month lifetime limit; and
+A participant may engage in one or more of the following activities in a month: - (1) Unsubsidized employment, including self-employment; - (2) Subsidized private sector employment, including self-employment; - (3) Subsidized public sector employment; - (4) Work experience monthly hours limited to Fair Labor Standards Act (FLSA); - (5) On-the-job-training; - (6) Job search and work readiness assistance: - (a) Job search hours are counted in meeting core work activity participation requirements for no more than 20 hours a week and limited to 120 hours within the preceding 12 month period for a work eligible single custodial parent with a child under the age of six and 30 hours a week and 180 hours (the equivalent of six weeks) within the preceding 12 month period for all other work eligible individuals, which can be no more than four consecutive weeks. - (7) Community service monthly hours limited to Fair Labor Standards Act (FLSA); - (8) Vocational Education training for a period not to exceed the 12-month lifetime limit; and - (9) Providing child care services to a TANF recipient participating in a community service program. - (10) Single Head of Household A recipient who is a single head of household and under age 20 is deemed to be meeting his/her participation standard for the month if he/she: - (a) Maintains attendance at secondary school or in a GED program